robin277t/CV/README.md

 * Climate modelling, palaeo-climatology, GIS software for geospatial analysis, geopolitics, demographics

 ## <a name="outsideofwork">Outside of work</a>
-🚲 All things cycling (particularly riding up large mountains).\
+- 🚲 All things cycling (particularly riding up large mountains).
-🧘 Big fan of yoga and meditation.\
+- 🧘 Big fan of yoga and meditation.
-🏃 Episodic runner, currently training for my 2nd half marathon. \
+- 🏃 Episodic runner, currently training for my 2nd half marathon.
-📚 Voracious reader (just finished Bad Blood by John Carreyrour & Lonesome Dove by Larry McMurtry).\
+- 📚 Voracious reader (just finished Bad Blood by John Carreyrour & Lonesome Dove by Larry McMurtry, both truly excellent reads).
-🎹 Highly trained but occasional cellist.\
+- 🎹 Highly trained but occasional cellist.
-🌄 Hiking and anything that gets me into the outdoors brings me joy.
+- 🌄 Hiking and anything that gets me into the outdoors brings me joy.